Making changes in your environment

 Formaldehyde is used in building materials and in many cosmetic products as a preservative.
 Formaldehyde is also produced when smoking tobacco or using unvented fuel-burning appliances such as gas stoves or kerosene space heaters.

-• Can I reduce tobacco smoking in my home?
+• Can you reduce tobacco smoking in your home?

-• Can I increase the ventilation in my home to prevent formaldehyde from building up?
+• Can you increase the ventilation in your home to prevent formaldehyde from building up?

 Perfluoroalkyl substances (PFAS)